- Are You Drinking Enough Water? HOT

 Point of Use Water Filter Solutions

-Whether consumers receive their water from a household well or a community water system, they may wish to treat it at its point-of-use (POU).
+Whether consumers receive their water from a private well or a city water system, they may wish to treat it at its point-of-use (POU).
 Consumers do have the option to choose the higher quality of water that POU technologies can provide.

 POU technologies treat water at single or multiple taps or for the whole house, and improve water quality in a variety of ways.
 Unusual taste, color, and odor or water may be corrected by POU technologies, and some POU devices also reduce harmful contaminants.

 A variety of POU equipment is available for improving drinking water and other special purposes.
 Each technology is designed to solve one or several different water quality problems.
-In order to choose the right equipment, it is important to confirm the nature and extent of the problem.
+In order to choose the right equipment, it is important to define the nature and extent of their water quality problems.